-In additional to tequila, Taco Guild’s bar has dark and light rum, beers, wine — a full bar, really.
+There's not much better than Confession Hour (2 to 6 p.m. daily) at Taco Guild.
+In addition to tequila, the wraparound bar has dark and light rum, beers, wine — a full bar, really.
 And you can mix anything with Mexican Coke (which they have in bottles at $3 a pop).
-But the best part is the piping hot bowl of tortilla chips that come spinning out once you sit at the bar — complete with three sauces.
+But the best part is the piping hot bowl of tortilla chips that comes spinning out once you sit at the bar — complete with three sauces.
 Other quick snacks include the Diablo Eggs, yucca fries, and the queso fundido.

 The Main Ingredient Ale House & Café2337 North Seventh Street

 Attention, mac and cheese fans.
 This is where to be.
 Sergio’s Mac & Cheese at The Main Ingredient Ale House & Café is a baked dish of cheese pasta with tomatoes, fresh mozzarella, and a drizzle of pesto.
-The cozy little house restaurant also has wine and specialty cocktails like the Dream Daquiri, the TMI Negron, and the Alameda Margarita, but this place is an ale house for a reason.
+The cozy little house restaurant also has wine and specialty cocktails like the Dream Daquiri, the TMI Negron, and the Alameda Margarita, but this place is an alehouse for a reason.
 Choose from a full page of draft, bottled, and canned beers.
 During happy hour (11 a.m. to 11 p.m. on Monday, 11 a.m. to 6 p.m.
-Tuesday through Sunday) it’s $2 off all draft beers, well liquor, and select wines by the glass, plus $4 off specialty cocktails.
+Tuesday through Sunday) it’s $2 off all draft beers, well liquor, select wines by the glass, and specialty cocktails.